 The understanding behind CBT is that events in themselves alone are not the cause of our trauma but that our thought processes around them are.
 Negative thoughts, whether no matter the stories involved in producing them are what prevent us from feeling and behaving in ways that give us peace and happiness.
 In other words, the habit of being negative or having negative thoughts causes the ailments, not the stories behind the events which initially produced our negative patterns.

 Where Do Negative Thoughts Come From?

-Thinking patterns can be conceived in childhood, becoming automatic and fixed.
-Rules for living are what a human develops as it grows from one experience to another.
+Developing automatic and fixed thinking patterns can begin in childhood.
+Rules for a living are what a human develops as it grows from one experience to another.
 At times, these rules can become what is known as dysfunctional assumptions.
 Due to our personal experience, we may either consciously or unconsciously create predicted outcomes for new similar circumstances.
 If these expected outcomes prevent us from living life in a way that we desire or causing other impediments, then these thought patterns are dysfunctional.
 Cognitive-behavioral therapy helps the person understand that this is what is happening.
 Identify the patterns or negative assumptions, and it is possible to set aside automatic thoughts.

 By reexamining our life experiences and situations and our systematic responses to them, we can change them going forward with new perspectives and understandings.
 Negative things can and do happen; however, it is our reaction to them that causes disturbances.
 When we expect difficulty or pain, we often end up creating it.
-Our interpretations of situations are biased, which can make significant changes in our habits and patterns difficult.
+As a result of our biased interpretations of situations, it can be challenging to change our habits and patterns significantly.
 When we can face our biases and understand our processes in thinking and reacting, we empower ourselves in creating new ways of living and being.
 CBT helps people to correct misinterpretations and see not only the world in a new light but of ourselves as well.
 Contact Clearheart Counselling today to discuss how CBT therapy can help you.